Our International Board of Advisors & Directors

-Dr. Laith Al-Shawaf is an evolutionary psychologist and an Assistant Professor of Psychology at the University of Colorado – Colorado Springs.
+Laith Al-Shawaf, Ph.D., is a researcher and an Assistant Professor of Psychology at the University of Colorado – Colorado Springs.

 He has worked as a statistical consultant, taught and conducted research in several different countries, and been a Visiting Fellow at the Institute for Advanced Study in Berlin.
 He is also an elected member of AGYA, the Arab-German Young Academy of Sciences and Humanities.